robot-c0der/cminus/README.md

 this.

 # License
-This is licensed under a CreativeCommons Attribution NonCommercial Sharealike 3.0 license
+This is licensed under a [CC BY-NC-SA 3.0 license](https://creativecommons.org/licenses/by-nc-sa/3.0/deed.en#)